Osteri/luuranko/README.md

 - Run `hugo new site new-blog` for creating a new site
 - Go to your blog `cd new-blog`
 - Add `theme = "luuranko"` to your config.toml file
-- Go to theme folder `cd themes`
+- Go to the theme directory `cd themes`
-- Clone this theme `git clone https://github.com/Osteri/luuranko.git`
+- Clone this theme `git clone git@github.com:Osteri/luuranko.git`
+- `cd ..`
 - `hugo -t luuranko`
 - Create 1st test post `hugo new post/first.md`
 - Create 2nd test post `hugo new post/second.md`
 - Run test server `hugo server -D`
-- Go to the IP
+- Go to the IP address